 Along with your intention or general direction, one must be aware of the boundaries and limitations that exist.

 There are some “hard” boundaries which may affect how much you can invest, how much tax you pay and what investment vehicles you can use.
-These legal boundaries and fixed containers are things which you cannot change.
+These legal boundaries and hard limits are things which you cannot change.
 If you’ve encountered such boundaries which have caused you frustration, list them as you’ll need to work within them.

 Constant feedback loop